JAMES HILL AND ANNE JANELLE

 PAUL L MARTIN

 Yes he’s back – by popular request; our fabulous compere.
-Will he have learned to play the pink ukulele we gave him?
+Will he have learnt to play the pink ukulele we gave him?
 Will he have acquired a taste for Buckfast?

 What we do know is he will keep us all entertained and do a most fantastic job of making things go smoothly!

-Paul L Martin is one of the UK’s most sought after events comperes with a string of high-profile venues and clients during his 22 years in the business.
+Paul L Martin is one of the UK’s most sought after events comperes with a string of high profile venues and clients during his 22 years in the business.
 Paul has performed at such prestigious venues as Knebworth and Hampton Court Palace, working for clients including Vodafone, Tesco, National Trust, M&S and the cast of Eastenders.
 He is now keeping us all entertained in the new Prime Time BBC Saturday Night show – All Together Now.

 Paul originally trained in Musical Theatre at Mountview Theatre School and has been an International cabaret performer for many years.